ganeshbaravkargb22/Extractor_Translaor_App/README.md

 <b>2.
 Azure AI Translator Service: Utilized for text translation into multiple languages.</b>  <br>
 <h3>Core Azure Services:</h3>
 <b>1.
 Azure App Service: Deployed  the streamlit Web App on Azure Cloud Portal.</b><br>
+<b>2.
+Azure Monitor Metrics service: Metrics used Performance Monitoring and creating the custom Dashboard for Azure services.</b><br>

 <h2>Problem Statement</h2>
 <b><p align="justify">The Extractor-Translation Web App is key to unlocking information in any language.
 It effortlessly extracts key points from text, translates them accurately, and presents them in a user-friendly format.
 It is a translator and guiding  through diverse texts with ease.
 This app is built for real-time exploration, handling large data.
 Remove the language barriers and dive into a world of understanding.
 The Extractor-Translation Web App is  discovery!
 Whether a student seeking global knowledge or a business navigating international markets, this app empowers you to break down barriers and connect with the world like never before.</p></b>